 Investors

-Click here to view the legislative language creating Opportunity Zones.
+Click here to view the legislative language creating Opportunity Zones (OZ 1.0).

-Under the proposed regulations, to qualify for deferral:
+Under the OZ 1.0 regulations, to qualify for deferral:

-Taxpayer elects deferral on Form 8949 and files with its tax return.
+Taxpayer elects deferral on IRS Form 8949 and files with its tax return.

 Investment in the QOF must be an equity interest, not a debt interest.

-If a taxpayer holds its QOF investment for at least five years (prior to December 31, 2026), the taxpayer may exclude 10 percent of the original deferred gain from being taxed.
-If a taxpayer holds its QOF investment for at least seven years (prior to December 31, 2026), the taxpayer may exclude an additional five percent of the original deferred gain (for a total exclusion of 15 percent of the original deferred gain) from being taxed.
+If a taxpayer holds its QOF investment for at least five years (prior to December 31, 2026), the taxpayer may exclude 10% of the original deferred gain from being taxed.
+If a taxpayer holds its QOF investment for at least seven years (prior to December 31, 2026), the taxpayer may exclude an additional 5% of the original deferred gain (for a total exclusion of 15% of the original deferred gain) from being taxed.
+This is known as a “Step-Up in Basis”.
 The original deferred gain – less the amount excluded due to the five- and seven-year holding periods – is recognized on the earlier of sale or exchange of the investment, or December 31, 2026.
+For OZ 1.0, the Step-Up in Basis tax benefit is no longer available.
 If the taxpayer holds the investment in the QOF for at least 10 years, the taxpayer may elect to increase its basis of the QOF investment to be equal to its fair market value on the date that the QOF investment is sold or exchanged.
 This may eliminate tax on appreciation on the QOF investment (IRS Tax Tips).

 In June 2019, an individual investor in the highest tax bracket sells 1,000 shares of XYZ stock that the individual purchased in 2013 for $250,000.
 The sale at $1,250 per share results in a $1 million capital gain.
 Instead of paying the $238,000 in Federal income tax on this sale, the individual invests $1 million into a QOF within 180 days.
 The investment in the QOF must be an equity investment.
 The QOF invests the capital in newly issued preferred stock shares of various operating businesses located in Opportunity Zones.
 The individual plans to sell the QOF in 2030.
 The value of this investment in 2030 is $2.5 million.
 The benefits received by this investor include: